SysCompass/compass/_includes/userguides/introduction.md

 ![Golden Image](/img/goldenimage.png)

 Compass has a web wizard which will lead you to a successful installation step by step.
-Detailed instructions of each step are shown in the later sections.
+Detailed instructions of each step are shown in the following steps.